MTUHIDE/PillowTalk/README.md

 The external port that must be used for HTTPS is 443.

 To run the server, make sure that you are inside of the PillowTalk folder and run "python2.7 web_server.py".
 This will open the raspberry pi's local ip as a flask server address.

-Hardware Pin Setup (specific for 4 output signals):

-The output pins can be found using the picture called "GPIO_Pins.png" with the pin number matching the numbers in the center of the circles.

-The output GPIO pins are as follows:

-Relay 1 is an inflate on pin 11.
-Relay 2 is an inflate on pin 13.
-Relay 3 is a deflate on pin 15.
-Relay 4 is a deflate on pin 16.
-Relay 1 is connected to relay 3.
-Relay 2 is connected to relay 4.

-The relays that are connected cannot run if one of them is already running.
-It cannot inflate and deflate at the same time.

--------------------------WARNING-----------------------

-The output of the GPIO pins is 3.3V and if anything larger than that feeds back to the PI, the board will break.